The dimension of the feasible region of pattern densities: Preliminaries

 \section{Preliminaries}

 We now introduce notation used throughout this manuscript.
 As we combine techniques from several different areas, we introduce the relevant techniques from each of the areas in one of the subsections that follow.
 Before doing so, we first fix some general notation.
 The set of the first $n$ positive integers is denoted by $[n]$, and if $A$ is a set of integers and $k\in\NN$, then $A+k$ is the set $\{a+k,a\in A\}$.
 A subset $A$ of integers is an \emph{interval} if $A$ consists of consecutive integers, i.e., there exist integers $a,b\in\NN$, $a\le b$, such that $A=\{a,a+1,\ldots,b\}$.
+Finally, two subsets $I$ and $J$ of integers are \emph{non-crossing} if $\max(I)<\min(J)$ or vice versa.